15 February, 00.10

 At first, I chatted with Leo about his new job at Canary Wharf.
 Later, David talked about Beethoven, while I tried to remember where we had met.
 He was an unusual type.
-One of those older men who work out so much they end up looking unhealthily lean and smoker-thin.
+One of those older men who work out so much they end up looking unhealthily lean.

 ‘How did Leo get on?’
 Asked Margarita later over coffee and heart-shaped cookies in the living room.

 ‘Really, well, I said.
 ‘I mean, don’t get me wrong, I fancy the pants off him, I just think he’s a bit young.’

 She gave me an odd look.
 Then she started laughing.
 ‘You Brits..’
 She shook her head.
 ‘The way you can say these things and keep a straight face.
 I almost believed you there for a second.’
 She made a hand gesture in front of her face.
 ‘Leonardo went for a job interview today, but I suppose he told you.
 That’s why Stefania came down as well, to support her little one.’